ebininoroniex/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Shell, init files, Variables and Expansions

-1 –A script that creates an alias.
+0 - A script that creates an alias
-2 –
+1 – A script that prints hello user, where user is the current Linux user 2 –
 3 –
 4 –